 will dump all the SELECT statements that were run on the CUSTOMER table.

-It is also possible to dump a statement by hash value (or by sql_id, module, action, parsing user, and even child number):
+It is also possible to dump a statement by by sql_id (or hash value, module, action, parsing user, and even child number):

 SQL>@xplan "" "hash=3280933266"